-The covenant prohibiting additional indebtedness allows for the issuance of unsecured debt of up to \$750.0 million in the form of senior or senior subordinated notes and, in connection with any such issuance, the reduction of the borrowing base by 25% of the stated principal amount of each such issuance.
+The covenant prohibiting additional indebtedness, as amended in December 2016, allows for the issuance of unsecured debt of up to \$1.0 billion in the form of senior or senior subordinated notes and, in connection with any such issuance, the reduction of the borrowing base by 25% of the stated principal amount of each such issuance.
 A borrowing base reduction in connection with such issuance may require a portion of the outstanding principal of the loan to be repaid.
-As of December 31, 2015, the Company had \$450.0 million of senior unsecured notes outstanding.
+As of December 31, 2016, the Company had \$1.0 billion of senior unsecured notes outstanding.

-As of December 31, 2015 and December 31, 2014, the Company was in compliance with all financial covenants under its revolving credit facility, as then in effect.
+As of December 31, 2016 and 2015, the Company was in compliance with all financial covenants under its revolving credit facility, as then in effect.
 The lenders may accelerate all of the indebtedness under the Company's revolving credit facility upon the occurrence and during the continuance of any event of default.
 The credit agreement contains customary events of default, including non-payment, breach of covenants, materially incorrect representations, cross-default, bankruptcy and change of control.
 There are no cure periods for events of default due to non-payment of principal and breaches of negative and financial covenants, but non-payment of interest and breaches of certain affirmative covenants are subject to customary cure periods.